mortjac/writing/entries/writing/2014-04-07-the-problem-with-comments.md

 The online written word is the most accessible form of media for consumers to contribute to.
 There's a clear opportunity in this space, the tools just do not yet exist.
 Writing on Github is my attempt to prototype this concept on the closest tool I could find.
 But clearly, this approach is a square-peg-in-a-round-hole hack.

+### prose.io

+I'm just sitting and writing in prose.io using my browser.
+Here I'm able to write directly in Markdown and save it.

 ---

 ## Make this entry better